luxbet/logspout-kinesis/README.md

 This adapter supports docker labels by adding them to the json message which gets then sent to the kinesis stream.

 ### Configuration
-The configuration is provides via the query parameters in the logspout url.
+The configuration is provided via the query parameters in the logspout url.
 Just add the desired parameters by appending them: `kinesis://myStream?buffer_size=20`

 | Parameter               | Description                                                                                                            | Default |
 |-------------------------|------------------------------------------------------------------------------------------------------------------------|---------|